G-Corp/kafe/doc/kafe.md

 * `session_timeout :: integer()` : The coordinator considers the consumer dead if it receives no heartbeat after this timeout in ms. (default: 10000)

 * `member_id :: binary()` : The assigned consumer id or an empty string for a new consumer.
-When a member first joins the group, the memberId must be empty (i.e. <<>>, default), but a rejoining member should use the same memberId from the previous generation.
+When a member first joins the group, the memberID must be empty (i.e. <<>>, default), but a rejoining member should use the same memberID from the previous generation.

 * `protocol_type :: binary()` : Unique name for class of protocols implemented by group (default <<"consumer">>).